solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 string cacheKey = "EPiServer:DirectoryServiceFindAll:" + filter + scope.ToString();
 ```
 where *scope* is an enum value.
 It uses the query itself as the cache key, which works fine if you have just one AD.
-We had two ADs, which means two providers, and since the same queries are issued to both ADs, the results get cached only for the first one.
+We had two ADs, which means two providers.
+Since the same queries are issued to both ADs, the results get cached only for the first one.

 My solution was to override GetAllRoles in ActiveDirectoryRoleProvider.